 An aluminum tin case is a great item to store all these shampoo bars and body wash bars.
-The metal material means that your bars will stay protected when you’re traveling around and they are also less impactful for the environment.
+The metal material means that your bars will stay protected when you’re traveling around and they are also less impactful on the environment.

 When choosing a sustainable deodorant, one that I always look for is one that is aluminum-free.
-The reason for this is because the aluminum is what causes that horrible, sticky feeling under your arms.
+The reason for this is that the aluminum is what causes that horrible, sticky feeling under your arms.